|Front View: Closed||Rear View: Closed|

 |Yoke||Asymmetrical||Aluminum /w Tab|

 I obtained most of them from China, and believe that the others were made in China as well.
 These are all well-made ascenders and the prices that I paid, even with shipping, were far below those of the European equivalents.
 One potential concern is that we don't have the experience with Chinese metallurgy and quality control that we have with American and European devices, but I have no evidence suggesting that the metallurgy is unacceptable and the quality certainly appears to be fine.
 I'm not making any recommendation on this point one way or the other.

 All sharp edges have been removed, except for those on the inside of the attachment holes.
 The user should round the attachment holes with a Swiss file.

-All of these have aluminum tab cam safeties, but the one on the GM Climbing is plastic-covered.
-I don't find either to have a particular advantage or disadvantage to the plastic tab, but one may have a personal preference.
+All of these have aluminum tab cam safeties, but the ones on the GM Climbing and Rock Empire are plastic-covered.
+I don't find a particular advantage or disadvantage to the plastic tab, but one may have a personal preference.
 Mine is to save weight by choosing one without the plastic cover.